 Every Brandeis education is fueled by exploration, imagination, inquiry, creativity and participation in our diverse community.

-The first-year experience fosters all these ways of learning.
-In your first-year experience, you will engage with new disciplinary perspectives and diverse ideas through writing and argumentation — building skills to nurture all that you do here, and beyond.
+The first year experience fosters all these ways of learning.
+In your first year, you will engage with new disciplinary perspectives and diverse ideas through writing and argumentation — building skills to nurture all that you do here, and beyond.

 As part of the University Seminar, you will attend at least one Critical Conversation, a moderated faculty discussion about a specific theme.
 Consider it an introduction to scholarly discourse.
 How do faculty engage the world (and each other)?
-Your University Seminar will follow the Critical Conversation with further discussion, writing and experiential learning activities.
+Your University Seminar will follow the Critical Conversation with further discussion and writing.

 - Use writing and discussion to work through and interpret complex ideas from readings and other texts (visual, musical, verbal).

 - Critically analyze your own and others’ choices regarding language and form.

 - Engage in multiple modes of inquiry using texts (field research, library, web).

 - Incorporate significant research into writing that engages a question for a research-based essay.

 - Use writing to support textual interpretations; understand that there are multiple textual interpretations.